RamenVentures/Operating-Manual/README.md

 - How do you know it's painful?
 - How do you know it's unsatisfied?
 - How do you know it's valuable to solve it?
-- What's your mission? (eg: "To organize the world's information. - Google)
+- What's your long-term mission? (eg: "To organize the world's information. - Google)

 ##### Unique Value Proposition, Solution, and Vision
 - How will you solve the user’s problem?
 - Why is this 10x better than the users' existing solutions?
-- What is your unfair advantage?
-(What makes you uniquely capable of doing this?)
+- What is your unfair advantage? (ie: What makes you uniquely capable of doing this?)
-- What will your accumulating advantage be?
-(What will make this stronger over time?)
+- What will your accumulating advantage be? (ie: What will make this stronger over time?)
 - What's your vision?
 What will the future look like in 10 years? (eg: "To provide access to the world’s information in one click." - Google)

 ##### Team